 An Implied Warranty of Merchantability is based upon the general premise that a vehicle should operate as one would expect it to.
 If the vehicle does not, then it was not fit for sale, and the Dealer has breached his warranty.
 An Express Warranty arises where the Seller has made a certain representation about the vehicle.
 For instance, if the Dealer makes a representation that a certain model “is better than the new model”, he is making an express warranty.

 There are other issues that can arise with a defective used car that would give rise to a claim.
 These can include an odometer rollback, a failure to disclose a rental or a transmission problem, failure to disclose that the vehicle is a lemon, failure to use proper AS IS notices.

-Please further note that we refer most/all used car cases that arise in southeastern Pennsylvania to an associated law firm.
-We do not take on any used car cases where the vehicle is older than 10 years or if the purchase price was less than $5000.
+Please further note that we only handle vehicle cases in Southwestern PA.
+We do not take on any used car cases where the vehicle is older than 5 years or if the purchase price was less than $10,000.

 This website is for advertising purposes only.
 Viewing this material or submitting a contact inquiry does not establish an attorney-client relationship between you and our firm.
 All Clients must sign a written Fee Agreement for representation.

 Greg Artim is an attorney who focuses on Consumer Law issues in Pennsylvania, including Debt Collection lawsuit defense, FDCPA Violation claims, Lemon Law, Student Loan lawsuit defense and Debt Negotiation.
 Greg has extensive experience in defending lawsuits that are filed by credit card companies or collection agencies across the state.
 With over 2500 collection cases under his belt, Greg can advise on your legal issue and determine an appropriate course of action, be it a negotiated settlement or lawsuit defense.

 Call the office today at 412-823-8003